mednche/mednche.github.io/index.md

 ---

 ## About me
-I'm a PhD student in Data Science and Criminology based in the [Leeds Institute of Data Analytics](https://lida.leeds.ac.uk/) (University of Leeds).
+I'm a PhD student in Data Science and Criminology based in the [Leeds Institute for Data Analytics](https://lida.leeds.ac.uk/) (University of Leeds).

 My project involves building an Agent-Based Model to explore the effectivness of varying police call-for-service response strategies.